Jacquier and Securius Bank

+History

 Founding

 The Jacquier and Securius Bank was founded on August 11, 1817, by Friedrich Wilhelm Jacquier and John August Securius.
 Jacquier and Securius had previously worked together at the Huguenot banking firm L. Guillemot and F.W.
 Jacquier, serving as senior partner and treasurer respectively.
 Initially, the bank's main clients were small and medium-sized businesses whose money was invested in fixed income securities.
 Yet by the turn of the century, the bank had diversified by investing in industrial businesses.

 The golden years (1878-1933)

 Three "self-made" men

 In 1872, Hermann Frenkel became senior manager of the Berlin Commercial and Exchange Bank, a subsidiary bank under the Jacquier and Securius umbrella.
 When this offshoot bank was liquidated on July 1, 1878, Frenkel, along with certain other members of staff, was absorbed into Jacquier and Securius.
 Frenkel rose quickly; at the age of 28, he became one of the bank's three partners.
 By 1902, he had emerged as the bank's leading figure; Jacquier's involvement had faded as he aged, and Securius had long since ceded his share of the bank's assets to a close friend, Sigismund Samuel.
 In November 1902, Frenkel bought out his partners with a capital investment equalling some 900,000 German gold marks.
 Within the next year, Frenkel took on two junior partners - Albert Pinkuss and Eugene Panofsky.
 Pinkuss, Frenkel's brother-in-law, was a pioneer of German soft-coal mining with an estimated fortune of 8,100,000 marks.
 Panofsky, on the other hand, started as a cashier at Jacquier and Securius in 1875.
 He was, however, politically active, and sat on the boards of a number of municipal committees.
 Impressed with his political clout, "Frenkel realised... his value as a potential partner and quickly promoted him."